PYEEDM/pc-lab4/report/omp-remarks.md

 ## About the Performance
 The difference in execution time between the code run with 1 thread, 4, 8, 16 and 32 varies.
 Most of the time doubling the number of threads means more or less halving the execution time (with the matrix size being kept constant).
-To be precise, when the number of threads doubles, the performance is increased between 1.3 and 2.8 times.
+That's when the code is run locally/on the main node.
+On the cluster, there is almost no difference between the performance of 1 thread and 2 threads.

+For tests made on the main node:

 "Strong scaling is tested by running the code with different number of threads while keeping the [size of the matrix constant]" -> since the time is more or less halved, this somehow potentially has strong scaling, I think.